 Relieves Stress, Anger, and Anxiety

 Helping and interacting with others can positively impact your mental health.
 Connecting with another person is the best way to relieve stress.
 It has also been found that working with pets and other animals positively affects one’s mood and mental health.

-Similarly, researchers have discovered that helping others brings a great deal of pleasure by improving hormones and brain activity.
+Similarly, researchers have discovered that helping others brings pleasure by improving hormones and brain activity.
 Nonetheless, helping is ingrained in the human psyche.
 So, when we give, our happiness increases.

-Undoubtedly, the more you do for others, the more it impacts your well-being and mental health as well.
+Undoubtedly, the more you do for others, the more it impacts your well-being and mental health.
 Those who show kindness to others reap the rewards long after the act has ended.
 And it is true for both the giver and the receiver.